grafana/agent/docs/flow/reference/components/remote.s3.md

 ### client_options block

-The `client_options` block allows the overriding of default client values.
+The `client_options` block customizes options to connect to the S3 server.

 Name | Type | Description | Default | Required
 ---- | ---- | ----------- | ------- | --------